sungwoncho/iron-utils/README.md

 * `CurrentRoute.params`

-This returns an array of values of parameters passed to the current route.
+This returns an array of parameters passed to the current route.
-The array also contains properties with values equal to the parameter values.
+The array also has parameter names as properties and their values as corresponding values.

 This means that you can easily access parameters either by values or name.